upmc-enterprises/elasticsearch-operator/docs/scaling.md

 # Log :

-Below is actual log when there is a trigger for scaling.
+Below is actual log when there is a trigger for scaling, This is for a four data node cluster.

 ```
 INFO[0032] Found cluster: es-cluster